EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ### Introduction
- Vue 3, which is latest major version of Vue, has new features that are not present in Vue 2, such as Teleport, Suspense and multiple root elements per template.
+ Vue 3, which is the latest major version of Vue, has new features that are not present in Vue 2, such as Teleport, Suspense and multiple root elements per template.
 Vue 3 provides smaller bundle sizes, better performance, better scalability and better TS/IDE support.

 ### What is Vue 3 composables?
 Writing repetitive code can be a real pain in the frontend development realm.
 We can use Vue 3 [composables](https://vuejs.org/guide/reusability/composables) to encapsulate and reuse stateful logic to our components.
 In this post, we will look at how we can use composables to reuse business by building invoice generator.

-An invoice generator, in simple words, is an application that helps creating invoices and manging invoices.
-In this blog post, we will focus on creating Vue 3 composables and how to use it properly for separting the business logic and re using it across different features.
+An invoice generator, simply said, is an application that creates and manages invoices.
+In this blog post, we will focus on creating Vue 3 composables to properly separte business logic while reusing it across different features.

 ### Core functionalites for Invoice Generator
 - Adding, editing, and removing invoices and items